Director of Faculty Development

-New York University invites applications for a number of full-time lecturers to teach intensive first-year writing courses in the Expository Writing Program (EWP), beginning September 1, 2017, subject to budgetary and administrative approval.
-Current program needs include, but are not limited to, expertise in teaching English-language learners, international students, and heritage language speakers; and experience and/or interest in teaching students in science and engineering majors.
+New York University’s Expository Writing Program (EWP) invites applications for a number of full-time lecturers to teach intensive first-year writing courses, beginning September 1, 2018, subject to budgetary and administrative approval.
+Current program needs include, but are not limited to, expertise in teaching English-language learners, international students, and heritage-language speakers.

 These are full time, non-tenure track, renewable positions.
-Initial appointment is for three years, subject to successful annual review; subsequent appointment is for a three-year term, with the possibility for promotion to Senior Lecturer after six years in the program.
+Initial appointment is for three years, subject to successful annual review; subsequent appointment is for a three-year term, with the possibility for promotion.
 Lecturers will teach six courses per academic year, to be distributed 3-3 or 4-2 across the fall and spring semesters as needed.
-An interest in service and program governance is also welcome.
-All EWP faculty are expected to participate in faculty development; new faculty are required to attend a week-long intensive faculty orientation before the semester begins.
+A commitment to service is also welcome.
+All Expository Writing Program faculty are expected to participate in faculty development; new faculty are required to attend a week-long intensive faculty orientation before the semester begins.